How to Make An Authentic Borscht | Beet Soup Recipe

 Borsch is one of the most recognizable dishes of Eastern Europe, and everyone makes it slightly different and then swears their version is the most traditional borscht recipe.

-I do the same.
 My recipe comes from my grandmother and it’s her Russian version of borsch that I grew up eating.
-Our simple borscht recipe is vegetarian, but Ukrainian or Polish borscht recipes often include beef.

-Ingredients for Borscht Recipe ( Beet Soup):
+Ingredients for Borscht Recipe ( Vegetarian Beet Soup):

 scroll down for the proportions and recipe